Community-led development "The Apache Way"

-Note that this description should be similar to the basic trademark description your main website uses.
+Note that this description should be similar to the basic trademark description of your software product that your main website uses.

 When did the project last make any releases?
 [REQUIRED]

-Regular releases are a sign of a healthy project.
-Reports should list releases made in the past quarter, along with the release date of each.
+Regular software product releases are a sign of a healthy project.
+Reports should list the releases made in the past quarter, with their release dates.